-In the previous section on crawling, we discussed how search engines find your web pages.
-The index is where your all discovered pages are kept stored.
+In the previous section on crawling, we discussed how search engines find your web page.
+The index is where your all discovered pages are stored.

 When a crawler finds a page, the search engine renders it.
 In the process of doing so, the search engine analyzes the content of that particular page.
 All of that information is stored in the index.

 Maybe some of you have a question, Can I see, how a crawler sees my pages?